jasmcaus/caer/examples/GUI/README.md

 - You can select to display video from one of your cameras (0 is usually a default for laptop's built-in camera)
 - You can also select to play one of your own video files (use `Open File >>` option to browse locally or enter a URL to the file), either of MP4 / MPG / AVI file types is available and was tested as working
+- You can take a screenshot of the current video frame
 - There is no audio playback